Jonna Sundling

 Jonna Sundling in World Cup Dresden 2019.

 Jonna Patricia Marie Sundling (born 28 December 1994) is a Swedish cross-country skier who represents the club Piteå Elit.

+On 21 January 2026, she was awarded the Jerring Award.

+Sundling won the silver medal in the Individual sprint at the 2026 Winter Olympics. after winning gold medal at the same event in 2022.

+At the same 2026 Olympics she won the gold medal in the Women's team sprint along with Maja Dahlqvist.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).